Data+ Summer Research Program

 Data+ is a ten-week summer research experience for undergraduates and master’s students interested in exploring new data-driven approaches to interdisciplinary challenges.

 Students join small teams (a maximum of three undergraduates and one master’s student) and work alongside other teams in a communal environment.
 They learn how to marshal, analyze and visualize data, while gaining broad exposure to the field of data science.

 The program runs from late May through late July each year, with the application deadline in February.
-The 2017 dates are May 22 - July 28.
 Participants receive a stipend.
 Students come from a variety of backgrounds, majors and levels of experience with coding.
 Through collaboration, they use data analysis to solve problems across disciplines.

 Data+ is sponsored by Bass Connections, the Information Initiative at Duke, the Social Science Research Institute, the departments of Mathematics and Statistical Science and MEDx.

 Other Duke sponsors include DTECH, Duke Health, Sanford School of Public Policy, Nicholas School of the Environment, Development and Alumni Affairs, Energy Initiative, Franklin Humanities Institute, Duke Institute for Brain Sciences, Office for Information Technology and the Office of the Provost, as well as the departments of Electrical & Computer Engineering, Computer Science, Biomedical Engineering, Biostatistics & Bioinformatics and Biology.

 Government funding comes from the National Science Foundation.

 Outside funding comes from Accenture, Academic Analytics, Counter Tools and an anonymous donation.